Urban cycling in Quebec City: bike lanes, routes, and top spots

 A rapidly expanding network

-Quebec City has invested heavily in its cycling network in recent years.
-Bidirectional paths, bike lanes, shared lanes, and pedestrian-cyclist bridges form an increasingly dense and coherent network.
+Quebec has heavily invested in its bike network in recent years.
+Two-way paths, bike lanes, shared lanes, and pedestrian-cyclist bridges form an increasingly dense and coherent mesh.

-Quebec City's cycling network boasts several hundred kilometers of dedicated lanes, divided into protected paths, bike lanes, and multi-user trails.
-The city has adopted an ambitious cycling plan to connect neighborhoods, secure daily commutes, and make cycling a credible mode of transport in all seasons.
-An ongoing project, visible every year in the capital's streets.
+Quebec's bike network includes several hundred kilometers of dedicated lanes, divided among protected paths, bike lanes, and multi-use trails.
+The city has adopted an ambitious bike plan to connect neighborhoods, secure daily trips, and make cycling a credible mode of transport in all seasons.
+A continuous project, visible every year in the capital's streets.

 NetworkHundreds of km